noogyung/BossBarMonsterHP/README.md

-# HoloHpBar
+# BossBarMonsterHP
-Hologram Hp Bar for Minecraft 1.18.1 Bukkit
+BossBarMonsterHP for Minecraft 1.18.1 Bukkit